Meet Wheelock's Passion for Action Scholars

 Claire Kawski, Class of 2015

-Claire is a graduate of Hamilton-Wenham Regional High School, and she resides on the North Shore of Massachusetts.
-Since she was very young, Claire has been actively involved with a number of ballet programs, she has gained an appreciation for music through her love of the violin, and she has been an active member in her community, serving both children and their families.
-She has done a variety of service work, most notably her work at Children's Hospital in Boston.
-She hopes to graduate from Wheelock College as a child life specialist in order to continue her passion for working with children in medical settings.
-Her recent involvement on the Wheelock campus includes helping organize events for the College's Service in Action Club and, as a new member of Best Buddies, committing to act as a "College Buddy" for the upcoming year.
+Claire is a graduate of Hamilton-Wenham Regional High School and is originally from the North Shore of Massachusetts.
+Since she was very young, she has been actively involved with a number of ballet programs, she has gained an appreciation for music through her love of the violin, and she has been an active member in her community.
+Motivated by her appreciation of the arts, Claire is a Visual Arts major and is in the Child Life Dual Degree Program.
+She hopes to continue her passions of working with children in medical settings and working for the arts by combining her Child Life degree with art therapy.
+Claire's involvement in the Wheelock community includes serving as a college buddy for Best Buddies and as a Peer Tutor.